Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 the traditional 3-step method described next.]

 ☼ You can create the new template from scratch in the open Template1 document, or you can use an existing WordPerfect document as a basis for your new template by inserting it directly into Termplate1.
 To use an existing document, simply place the cursor where you want the new file to be inserted and click Insert, File.
 Choose your existing document and click Insert.
 Answer “Yes” to any question about overwriting existing styles, which will overwrite defaults (such as font types) for the new template (not for all templates).
 Edit the newly inserted material as needed; for example, you might need to remove existing bookmarks, prompts, date codes, or text.
-Important: If you use an existing document to create the custom template you should first ensure it is not internally corrupted; see here for a free Corel standalone utility (WPLOOK) that can help clean out any corruption.
-(It is very easy to use.)
-Otherwise, you might simply create a corrupted template, which can then pass the corruption down to documents spawned by the template. ☼ Advanced users: You can "hide" some format codes so that they are less likely to be deleted while creating or editing a document.
+Important: If you use an existing document to create the custom template you should first ensure that document is not internally corrupted; see here for the free Corel standalone utility (WPLOOK) that can help clean out any corruption.
+(It is very quick and easy to use.)
+Otherwise, you might simply create a corrupted template, which can then pass the corruption down to documents spawned by the template.
+[And for extra insurance — especially if you edit the custom template further — use WPLOOK on it before relying on it.] ☼ Advanced users: You can "hide" some format codes so that they are less likely to be deleted while creating or editing a document.
 See Footnote 8.
 Step 3. • Save the new custom template with File, Save.
 The "Save Template" dialog will appear. • In the Description field of the Save Template dialog, type a description (e.g., “My personal letterhead,” “Company invoice,” etc.).
 This appears in the PerfectExpert (or New) window when you create a new document. • In the Template Name field, type a filename for the project template, without a filename extension (e.g., “My personal letterhead”).
 The template file will be saved in a folder (subdirectory) that corresponds to the group, with a .WPT filename extension automatically added to whatever name you typed in the Template Name field. • From the bottom drop list, choose a template group/category (e.g., Custom WP Templates), then click OK to close the Save Template dialog.
 Tip:

 You can create your own categories beforehand with